-Due to the demands and content of this course, this pathway will only be offered to students who:
+Due to the demands and content of this course, students should only consider this pathway if they:

-Have excelled in Science throughout Key Stage 3.

-- Have a genuine aim of studying one or more Science subjects at A Level. - Have ambitions of undertaking a career in a Science-based area.
+- Have excelled in Science throughout Key Stage 3. - Have a genuine aim of studying one or more Science subjects at A Level. - Have ambitions of undertaking a career in a Science-based area.

-By taking Triple Science students study the individual subjects of Biology, Chemistry and Physics and will gain 3 GCSEs.
+By taking Triple Science, students study the individual subjects of Biology, Chemistry and Physics and will gain THREE GCSEs.